Andrew Parton, 15, sophomore,

 As a student involved in the school’s FFA, (Future Farmers of America), Parton has created a plan to create a community garden on campus.

 The garden will allow community members a place to plant a garden if they do not have the room for it in their own backyard, Parton said.
 Some will start a family tradition and other groups will grow fruit, vegetables and flowers for donation to local food pantries and homeless shelters, he added.

-Located at central campus on land between the school cafeteria and the neighboring medical building, Parton said the organization plans to sell 15 plots in the spring.
+Located at on land between the school cafeteria and the neighboring medical building, Parton said the organization plans to sell 15 plots in the spring.
 After buying a 15x20 plot, gardeners purchase their vegetable plants, seed packets and flowers for planting.
 They then plant and maintain their garden as they would if it was in their own backyard, Parton said.
 Paths between the plots will be wide enough to accommodate wheelchairs and prevent gardeners from walking on each others gardens, he said.

 However, the upkeep of the area around the garden is what Parton and his fellow FFA members are responsible for this summer.
 They will have to make sure there are no weeds or critters disturbing the garden.

 If the program is a success the first season, Parton said he will consider expanding the program.
 There is room at South Campus to expand, he said.